The central bank is a bank that provides financial services to the government and the commercial banks of its country.

 - Foreign exchange operations.
-Central banks can operate on the foreign exchange market to cheapen/strengthen the national currency (intervention) or vise versa and hold it on the certain level.
+Central banks can operate on the foreign exchange market to cheapen/strengthen the national currency (intervention) or vice versa and hold it on a certain level.
 This is done by infusing or exempting the national currency into or from the international market.
-In addition, central banks can place their assets in other central banks and directly exchange currency.
+Also, central banks can place their assets in other central banks and directly exchange currency.

 Central banks, such as the Federal Reserve System (U.S.A.), the European Central Bank (Europe), the Bank of England (Great Britain), the Bank of Japan (Japan), the Swiss National Bank (Switzerland), the Bank of Canada (Canada), the Reserve Bank of Australia (Australia) and the Reserve Bank of New Zealand (New Zealand) are the biggest and most powerful banks in the world, which have their impact on Forex.

 The Federal Reserve System U.S.A.